 While exchange-traded electricity may seem an uncertain and unpredictable choice, it has so far been the cheapest type of contract in the long term.

-The price of electricity should not usually be compared between months, but should be looked at over a period of 1-2 years.
-In this period, prices tend to level off, so that temporary fluctuations in electricity prices do not confuse the averages.
+In the case of electricity from the exchange, the price paid for electricity should not usually be compared between months, but should be viewed over a period of 1-2 years, for example.
+In the long term, prices tend to level off, so that short-term fluctuations do not confuse the averages.

 Predictability of electricity on exchanges difficult